 A strategic plan typically shares detailed tactics an organization will implement in the short-term (3-5 years).
 In contrast, DFSS’s commitment to outcomes is focused on developing fundamental principles to guide decision-making and shifting how the department will operate in the long-term.

 The commitment to outcomes was developed through a comprehensive process that involved:

 This process was facilitated by the Civic Consulting Alliance.

-The large majority of DFSS’ work is achieved through partnerships with our delegate agencies, and outcome goals must be properly integrated into the department’s requests for proposals (RFPs) and contracts if we are to make progress in achieving them.
+The large majority of DFSS’s work is achieved through partnerships with our delegate agencies (grantees), and outcome goals must be properly integrated into the department’s requests for proposals (RFPs) and contracts if we are to make progress in achieving them.

-DFSS is currently receiving technical assistance from the Harvard Kennedy School Government Performance Lab on implementing an outcomes-driven approach to contracting.
+DFSS is currently receiving technical assistance from the Harvard Kennedy School Government Performance Lab (Harvard GPL) on implementing an outcomes-driven approach to contracting.
 Specifically, we are focused on creating RFPs and contracts that:

 This is a work in progress.
-DFSS doesn’t have all the answers yet, but has intentionally decided to be transparent and engage staff and stakeholders early on so that shaping it can be a community effort.
+DFSS doesn’t have all the answers yet, but has intentionally decided to be transparent and engage staff and stakeholders early on, and throughout the process, so that shaping it can be a community effort.